Adam Vetulani

-Adam Joachim Vetulani (20 March 1901 – 25 September 1976) was a Polish historian of medieval and canon law, professor of the Jagiellonian University and a General Secretary of the Polish Academy of Learning (1957–58).
+Adam Joachim Vetulani (20 March 1901 – 25 September 1976) was a Polish historian of medieval and canon law, professor of the Jagiellonian University.

 Biography

-He was the son of Polish high school professor, Roman Vetulani, and Elżbieta Kunachowicz, brother of Kazimierz, Tadeusz, Zygmunt, Maria, and Elżbieta.
+He was the son of high school professor, Roman Vetulani, and Elżbieta née Kunachowicz, brother of Kazimierz, Tadeusz, Zygmunt, Maria, and Elżbieta.
 He attended high schools in Sanok and Cieszyn, in 1917 he passed examination of maturity in Vienna.

 In 1919 he began studying law at the Jagiellonian University.
 After taking part in Polish–Soviet War in 1920 (for which he was decorated with Cross of Valor) Adam Vetulani returned to the university and received master's degree in 1923.
-Stanisław Kutrzeba had a strong influence on Vetulani's work.
-Vetulani received his Ph.D., also with Kutrzeba supervision, in 1925.
+Stanisław Kutrzeba had a strong influence on Vetulani, who received his doctorate with Kutrzeba supervision, in 1925.

+In 1927 he married Irena Latinik, they had two sons: Jerzy (1936–2017) and Jan (1938–1965).
+Adam Vetulani had also daughter Krystyna (1924–2004).

+After the outbreak of World War II, when Nazis invaded Poland, Adam Vetulani was enrolled in the Polish Army.
+In September 1939 he left with his unit to Romania.
+Then in 1940 he took part in fights in France and was internee in Switzerland, where he spent the rest of the war organising education for other internees.

 In scientific work Adam Vetulani did research on Decretum Gratiani.
-He was a friend and mentor of Karol Wojtyła, who later became pope John Paul II.

-In 1927 he married Irena Latinik, they had two sons: Jerzy (1936–2017) and Jan (1938–1965).
-Adam had also one love-child, daughter Krystyna (1924–2004).
+He published more than three hundreds works in various languages.
+He was an acquaintance of Karol Wojtyła, with whom he collaborated.

+He was a General Secretary of the Polish Academy of Learning (1957–1958).
 His doctoral students included Juliusz Bardach, Stanisław Roman, Stanisław Grodziski, Wojciech Bartel, Ludwik Łysiak, Stanisław Płaza and Wacław Uruszczak.

-He was decorated with Croix de Guerre (for World War II) and twice with Polish Cross of Valor (for Polish–Soviet War and World War II).
-He was an honorary doctor of University of Strasbourg, University of Nancy and University of Pécs.
+He was under surveillance by the Security Service.

+His remainings were buried at the Rakowicki Cemetery.

+In 2014, Adam Vetulani's correspondence with Miroslav Boháček was published.
 In 2023, a biography Adam Vetulani (1901–1976).
 Historian of Polish and Canon Law by Piotr Biliński was published by Jagiellonian University Press.